 1997-now, AHN: streamlined version of the topographic map

-Likely with the computer in mind, a more regular grid is used for the distribution of the nationwide digital elevation model AHN (Actueel Hoogtebestand Nederland) and more recent Basisvoorziening 3D.
+Likely with the computer in mind, a more consistent sheet index is used for the distribution of the nationwide digital elevation model AHN (Actueel Hoogtebestand Nederland) and more recent Basisvoorziening 3D.
 The sheets over Limburg and Zeeland are still shifted compared to the TMK, but due to the distribution in smaller tiles, there is no overlap.

 The sheet index as published here is derived from the sheet indices of AHN 1, 2 and 3.
 The sheet index at comparable levels to TOP50NL, TOP25NL and TOP10NL has been reverse engineered from the smaller sheets of AHN.

 For the distribution of AHN2 smaller ‘subunits’ were initially used.
 These subdivided the original 5×6¼ km tiles into another 5×5 tiles of 1×1¼ km.
 These units are currently in use at GeoTiles.nl.
 A portion of AHN3 or AHN4 of this size fits conveniently in the memory of most modern workstations.